survivejs/webpack-book/manuscript/building_with_webpack/03_splitting_bundles.md

 # Splitting Bundles

 Currently the production version of our application is a single JavaScript file.
 This isn't ideal.
 If we change the application, the client has to download vendor dependencies as well.
 It would be better to download only the changed portion.
 If the vendor dependencies change, then the client should fetch only the vendor dependencies.
 The same goes for actual application code.
 This technique is known as **bundle splitting**.

+## The Idea of Bundle Splitting

-We can push the vendor dependencies to a bundle of its own and benefit from client level caching.
+Using bundle splitting, we can push the vendor dependencies to a bundle of its own and benefit from client level caching.
 We can do this in a such way that the whole size of the application remains the same.
 Given there are more requests to perform, there's a slight overhead.
 But the benefit of caching makes up for this cost.

 To give you a simple example, instead of having *app.js* (100 kB), we could end up with *app.js* (10 kB) and *vendor.js* (90 kB).
 Now changes made to the application are cheap for the clients that have already used the application earlier.

 Caching comes with its own problems.
 One of those is cache invalidation.
 We'll discuss a potential approach related to that in the next chapter.
 But before that, let's split some bundles.

+Bundle splitting isn't the only way out.
+In the *Understanding Chunks* chapter we will discuss a technique known as **code splitting** that exists within bundle splitting and allows you to go more granular.
+Effectively it allows you to load code on demand based on prerequisites related to the user interface.

 ## Setting Up a `vendor` Bundle